bobthemighty/talk-hotjar-monolith/talk.md

 #### Target Architecture

 ![Availability Target Architecture](static/img/availability.png)

+Build a new API that answers questions about delivery times

 Notes: Target architecture
 This is, of course, the availability service, which was the focus of the book.